 the exertion of the power that He has even to subject all things to Himself”

-Everything about our fleshly sinful nature diametrically opposes everything
+Everything about our sinful nature diametrically opposes God, so we must

-for the flesh to desire the will of God.
-We must place ourselves under
+and we should never hope the flesh desires the will of God.
+We must give God His way,

 harder and cause more suffering and difficulty than what Jesus had intended